MikroElektronika/mikrosdk_click_v2/clicks/co23/README.md

 ### Application Task

-> This example demonstrates the use of the CO2 3 Click board™.
+> This example demonstrates the use of the CO2 3 Click board&trade;.
 > The device starts a single measurement sequence,
 > measures and display air CO2 gas concentration (ppm).
 > Results are being sent to the UART Terminal, where you can track their changes.